Krishnasa1/vending_machine/README.md

 - `testbench.v`: Verification module for simulating different scenarios.
 - Optional helper modules (e.g., FSM, currency_decoder) can be added as needed.

-This register array or memory represents 31-bit wide for each item and the total elements MAX_ITEMS worth of entries.
-Example: if the Vending machine can support up to 32 items then the register array is Item_cfg[0] - 0x4000_0004
-Item_cfg[1] - 0x4000_0004 + 4
-Item_cfg[2] - 0x4000_0004 + 8
-…
-Item_cfg[31] - 0x4000_0004 + 31*4
-This array lists full possible MAX_ITEMS per design, however use case can have less items based on customer programming.
-I.e. no_of_items <= MAX_ITEMS.
-So even though the register array or memory has MAX_ITEMS worth of entries, only the no_items worth of entries are valid.
-Each entry contains below:
-Bits Field Type Description
-31:24 disp_items RO The number of items, dispensed so far 23:16 avail_items RW The number of items, are loaded/available as of now 15:0 item_val RW This field holds the value of this item

 ## 🧪 Simulated Using